-The Clifton Suspension Bridge Trust has been granted funding from the Association of Independent Museums (AIM) and Biffa Award to commence a year-long project to celebrate the lives and work John Hawkshaw (1811-1891) and William Henry Barlow (1812-1902), two prominent engineers who played a crucial role in the completion of the Clifton Suspension Bridge.
-‘Hawkshaw and Barlow Untold’ will be an opportunity to celebrate and recognise these and other achievements through creating a new mini-exhibition to join the permanent exhibition at the Clifton Suspension Bridge Visitor Centre.
+The Clifton Suspension Bridge Trust has been granted funding from the Association of Independent Museums (AIM) and Biffa Award for a year-long project (2017-2018) to celebrate the lives and work John Hawkshaw (1811-1891) and William Henry Barlow (1812-1902), two prominent engineers who played a crucial role in the completion of the Clifton Suspension Bridge.
+‘Hawkshaw and Barlow Untold’ is an opportunity to celebrate and recognise these and other achievements through a new mini-exhibition which joins the permanent exhibition at the Clifton Suspension Bridge Visitor Centre.

 Sir John Hawkshaw (1811 – 1891)

 John Hawkshaw played a major part in the development of the extensive rail network covering the north of England.
 His ventures also included the Circle Line of the London Underground Railway, the Severn Rail Tunnel (the longest railway tunnel of its time in the world) and a scheme to build a tunnel under the English Channel.
 He was at the forefront of this profession, ranking as Chief Engineer for Manchester and Leeds Railway, Lancashire and Yorkshire Railway, and the Severn Tunnel.
 In 1856 he began completion of the Holyhead Breakwater, a one and half mile coastal barrier, which remains the longest in the United Kingdom.
 In 1861 he became the President of the Institution of Civil Engineers and in 1863 he was deemed the 'Saviour' of the Suez Canal.
 In 1873 Hawkshaw was knighted for his engineering achievements.